zhangYFoct/accessmod-webapp/README.md

-# AccessMod - Healthcare Accessibility Analysis Platform
+# Healthcare Accessibility Analysis Platform

 A comprehensive web application for analyzing healthcare accessibility using geospatial data and Google Earth Engine integration.
 Built for healthcare planning and accessibility analysis in resource-constrained settings.